Guppedantha Prema

 Guppedantha Prema is a 2016 Indian Telugu-language romantic drama film written and directed by Vinod Lingala.
 The film stars Sai Ronak, Aditi Singh (Telugu debut) with Aishwarya in a supporting role.
 Navneeth Sundar composed the film's music.
 The film released on 17 June 2016 worldwide.

 Production

 Aditi Singh, aged eighteen, made her debut with this film and lost thirty-five kilograms for her role in the film.
 The film was shot in fifty-eight days in Cherrapunji, Hyderabad, Meghalaya, parts of Northeast India and Shillong.

 Soundtrack

 The music was composed by Navneeth Sundar, who previously composed for the Malayalam film Buddy (2013).
 A writer from The Hindu wrote that "For ‘Sakhiya Sakhiya’, Navneeth ropes in Vandana Srinivasan, who is absolutely brilliant with her rendition of the gorgeous melody".

-Release

-A critic from 123telugu said that "Despite an interesting first 20 minutes in the second half, the film lacks an emotionally engaging narrative and makes the audiences crave for more".
-A critic from Indiaglitz wrote that "An inspired love story told as a half-baked narration".